 Apply the blue tempera paint vertically, painting top to bottom.
 Cover the plastic page.

-Spray the blue paint with Modge Podge and let it dry.
+Spray the blue paint with Mod Podge and let it dry.

-Once the paint and Modge Podge have dried, you can insert the story into the blue rainy plastic cover.
+Once the paint and Mod Podge have dried, you can insert the story into the blue rainy plastic cover.

-- Windshield wipers using brads.
+- Students make windshield wipers using construction paper and brads.
 I haven’t actually used this idea, but can’t wait to!
 I can envision now this art accent going well with a Science Fiction or fantasy prompt that starts off, “It was pouring down rain.
-Windshield wipers were running full blast…” These wipers could also go over a poem about rain such as a haiku.
+Windshield wipers were running full blast…” These wipers could also go over a poem about rain such as a Haiku.

-5. A good old umbrella!
-Students use marker to draw an umbrella and rain around their border.
+5. Students use marker to draw an umbrella and rain around their border.

 6. If you don’t have the materials mentioned above, simply use blue marker to make rain drops like in the windshield wipers idea.
 That simple.
 The kids love it!